 If you’re concerned that you or a loved one might have PCA, talk to your primary care physician and ask for a referral to a neuro-ophthalmologist.

-To diagnose posterior cortical atrophy, a specialist typically reviews the patient's medical history, symptoms, and conducts a physical and neurological examination.
+To diagnose posterior cortical atrophy, a specialist typically reviews the patient's medical history, symptoms and conducts a physical and neurological examination.
 Several tests may be used to help diagnose the condition, including:

-- Neuropsychological tests: These assess cognitive skills and may include questions about memory, language, and problem-solving abilities.
+Neuropsychological tests: These assess cognitive skills and may include questions about memory, language, and problem-solving abilities.

-- Spinal fluid test: This test can measure amyloid and tau proteins that are the hallmark of Alzheimer's disease, which is the most common cause of PCA.
+Spinal fluid test: This test can measure amyloid and tau proteins that are the hallmark of Alzheimer's disease, which is the most common cause of PCA.

-- Blood tests: These may be conducted to check for vitamin deficiency, thyroid disorders, and other conditions that may be causing the symptoms.
+Blood tests: These may be conducted to check for vitamin deficiency, thyroid disorders, and other conditions that may be causing the symptoms.

-- Brain imaging: Magnetic resonance imaging (MRI), fluorodeoxyglucose (FDG) positron emission tomography (PET) imaging, or single-photon emission computerized tomography (SPECT) can provide visual images of brain activity, measure blood flow to regions of the brain, and demonstrate hypometabolism, which can help in the diagnosis.
+Brain imaging: Magnetic resonance imaging (MRI), fluorodeoxyglucose (FDG) positron emission tomography (PET) imaging, or single-photon emission computerized tomography (SPECT) can provide visual images of brain activity, measure blood flow to regions of the brain, and demonstrate hypometabolism, which can help in the diagnosis.

 In addition to these tests, an ophthalmology exam may be performed to rule out other vision-related conditions that could be causing the symptoms.

-Here’s the most message: If you’re worried about PCA, it’s important to consult a neurologist or a neuro-ophthalmologist for an accurate diagnosis, as PCA is often initially perceived as an eye problem due to its visual symptoms.
+Here’s the most important message: If you’re worried about PCA, it’s important to consult a neurologist or a neuro-ophthalmologist for an accurate diagnosis, as PCA is often initially perceived as an eye problem due to its visual symptoms.

-UCSF News.
+- UCSF News.
 Could Bizarre Visual Symptoms Be a Telltale Sign of Alzheimer’s?.
 January 22, 2024.

-Chapleau M, et al. Lancet Neurol.
+- Chapleau M, et al. Lancet Neurol.
 2024 Feb;23(2):168-177.
 Demographic, clinical, biomarker, and neuropathological correlates of posterior cortical atrophy: an international cohort study and individual participant data meta-analysis.